rowanmcvey-cmyk/HashiCorpAssignment/terraform-getting-started.md

-# Getting Started with Terraform
+# Getting started with Terraform

 Terraform is the most popular language for defining and provisioning infrastructure as code (IaC).

-## Learning Objectives
+## Learning objectives

 After you finish this lesson, you will be able to:
 - Install Terraform on your local machine
 - Create a basic Terraform configuration file
 - Initialize Terraform and install a Terraform provider
-- Provision and destroy Terraform resources
+- Provision and destroy resources using Terraform

 To install Terraform, go to [Terraform.io](https://www.terraform.io/downloads.html) and find the appropriate installation package for your system.
 Download and install it.